luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 ```
 emerge-webrsync
 ```
-From the manual page, `emerge-webrsync` will download the entire portage tree as a tarball, if it's the first time do the sync it will be much faster.
+From the manual page, `emerge-webrsync` will download the entire portage tree as a tarball, if it's the first time do the sync it will be much efficient.

 ### Install and configure kernel source
 ```